alfie-ns/alfie-ns.github.io/maths.md

 As an enthusiast of mathematics, I explore various captivating mathematical concepts.
 My studies at the University of Plymouth, where I am pursuing a BSc (Hons) in Computer Science with a focus on Artificial Intelligence, often intertwine with my mathematical interests.

 <!--
 I am due to study an AI module in Year 2, which will further deepen my understanding and application of mathematical principles in AI.
+Make sure to link it here. [ ]
 -->
 Recently, I have been developing an efficient <a href="https://github.com/alfie-ns/1003-CW/blob/main/Report/AVL/Solution/dotnet-program/Program.cs" target="_blank" style="color: #448c88">C# AVL tree</a> for my university coursework, achieving <a href="COMP1003-Report-Marks--24.xlsx" target="_blank">81.6%</a>.
 Anyone can quickly run this project with the .NET SDK to easily observe a complex search algorithm with a bashcript in the terminal.